 If you enjoy the water, you'll surely appreciate the warm, clear waters of the Pacific Ocean.
 Great snorkeling can often be done right off the beach, especially at such favorite spots as at Black Rock on Ka'anapali Beach.

-Even if you never get into the water, people watching is always fun and you'll see people of all ages from all over the world enjoying Maui's beaches.
+Even if you never get into the water, people watching is always fun.

 08 of 14